davepgreene/contracts-es6/README.md

 that enforces this concept.
 To use *Strict Mode* you'll need to disable it and a few other rules (see [ESLint](#eslint).).

+## Unbounded Mode

+Sometimes you need a class to implement a set of methods without requiring it to only implement those methods. *Unbounded Mode* allows you to declare an interface and then implement the interface without the check against number of public methods implemented.

 ## ESLint

 Conventions in this library differ with some well-established ESLint rules.
 To make sure that use of `Interface` passes ESLint checks you should disable the following rules: